 If you’re looking to save money on healthcare expenses, a Health Savings Account (HSA) can be a valuable tool.
-If you’re qualified, you can open an HSA account anytime.
+While many people sign up for an HSA during open enrollment, when they are signing up for other benefits, if you’re qualified, you can open an HSA account anytime.

 Once you have an HSA, you will have a triple-tax advantaged account.
 That means you will be able to:

 - Use funds for qualified medical expenses tax free

 It’s one of the reasons HSAs are so great for people looking to save money on healthcare costs and income tax.

 Make sure you qualify for an HSA

 The IRS sets the minimum deductibles and out-of-pocket maximum for HDHPs each year, and there are different requirements for individual and family plans.